schaedem/NiCE_Chip_Paper/README.md

 # NiCE_Chip_Paper
-Contains data and code to generate figures/analysis for Schaedel et al. (in review): <i> Temporal assessment of N-cycle microbial functions in a tropical agricultural soil using gene co-occurrence networks <i>
+Contains data and code to generate figures/analysis for Schaedel et al. (in review): <i> Temporal assessment of N-cycle microbial functions in a tropical agricultural soil using gene co-occurrence networks </i>

 ## 16S_data.csv:
 16S rRNA abundance as assessed by conventional qPCR